iwatchyt028-a11y/GeoChef/README.md

 Note: Everything is made with Chat GPT 5 for fun, even this text below  ⬇️

+(Edit: I think I should do it my self instead of wasting hours telling AI my vision ;-;.
+This would be a good learning journey too.
+Will make an update about the final result or progress on January 2026)
+(Also until then if anyone wants the name GeoChef to make such a webgame then don't hesitate to do so, it will be my pleasure spcially if that webgame is near to my vision of a unique GeoGuessr game that is completely free and funnier to play)
+(I wish y'all a supercalifragilistic life and May God Bless you.)

 # GeoChef (MVP)

 GeoChef is a mobile-first GeoGuessr-style demo (MVP).
 It runs locally without paid APIs using a seeded panorama dataset.